andydvsn/statusboard/README.md

         sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist

 We only use Macs in the studios, so that's what this system monitors.
 But you could write anything that spits out a bit of HTML and get the web side to read it.

+The __hubroom__ code is for monitoring our Hub Room temperature.
+This is copied only onto the server (in our circumstances) and the incoming air temperature is read using [Marcel Bresink's Temperature Monitor](http://www.bresink.com/osx/TemperatureMonitor.html "Temperature Monitor") command line binary.
+Just hide this 'block' in CSS or put your own magic there.

 # Web